COMING OF AGE WITH THE BARD

 Fast-forward 400 years to a world where most of us communicate screen-to-screen, via hashtags, emoji’s, abbreviations (LOL), and 10-second “snaps” with a maximum shelf-life of 24 hours, and ask yourself, “how does Shakespeare fit in?”
 Don’t get me wrong — I love technology (most of the time) as an amazing tool for efficiency that can connect us to each other across “the great globe itself” in mere seconds.
 But are we really connecting, or just making contact?
 As someone who grew up before the digital age, and has spent the better part of the last 3 decades working with teenagers, I find myself worrying about today’s kids who are coming of age in a world of constant contact, with communication literally at their fingertips, yet who seem to feel increasingly alone — literally isolated by very tools designed to connect them to others.
 For this reason, I would propose that Shakespeare is more relevant today than ever before, particularly for teenagers.
 Why?
 Because Shakespeare reminds us how to communicate directly (face-to-face, no phone in hand), and honestly (yes, we can read your body language, see your facial expressions, and hear your tone of voice).
 He teaches us to choose our words carefully in the moment (no backspacing or deleting), and to deal with the consequences of our words and actions in real time, (you can’t press “mute” on a face-to-face conversation).
 Beyond the words themselves and the inherent risks involved in face-to-face contact, Shakespeare’s stories and characters give today’s audiences, young and old, a lens through which we can see ourselves and the human experience that transcends time, age, culture, and literally every barrier we have set up to separate ourselves from one another.
 In an inherently ethnocentric society, where individuals need to identify with some group or subgroup in order to “belong”, Shakespeare reminds us to embrace the human identity and celebrate all that we have in common as wonderfully imperfect, impulsive, and ever-evolving creatures on the planet.

-So I encourage you to put down your cell phones, go see a play, have a face-to-face conversation, and celebrate Shakespeare400 and the legacy of the world’s greatest architect of communication by connecting with each other in real time.
+With all of this in mind, I encourage you all to put down your cell phones, go see a play, have a face-to-face conversation, and celebrate Shakespeare400 and the legacy of the world’s greatest architect of communication by connecting with each other in real time.
 I think you’ll be glad that you did.